 Students in 3rd - 5th grade will be provided 3 hours/week of direct services via Live class Sessions.
-The curriculum covers challenging concept and problem-based units, and social and emotional support is integrated into the service hours provided.
+The curriculum covers challenging concepts and problem-based units, and social and emotional support is integrated into the service hours provided.

-Advanced courses for grades 9-12:
+Grades 9-12: Advanced Courses